svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 ---
 **NOTE**

 The `nil` at the end of a list is a convention.
 There is nothing in LBM that enforce that you put `nil` as a termination of a list and you could just as well put for example `'cactus` at the end of your lists.
 All your functions on these `'cactus` lists would have to be written with that in mind though.
 So let's stick to convention.
+Built in functions on lists will expect `nil` as the terminator.

 Another thing to note about cons-cells is that you do not need to arrange then into rightwards-nested lists.
 You could do the opposite.
 You can also build trees by allowing cons-cells in both the `car` and `cdr` fields.
 This is entirely up to the programmer.